Power inverter: Advanced designs

 These two strategies create different harmonics.
 For the first one, through Fourier Analysis, the magnitude of harmonics would be 4/(pi*k) (k is the order of harmonics).
 So the majority of the harmonics energy is concentrated in the lower order harmonics.
 Meanwhile, for the PWM strategy, the energy of the harmonics lie in higher-frequencies because of the fast switching.
 Their different characteristics of harmonics leads to different THD and harmonics elimination requirements.
 Similar to "THD", the conception "waveform quality" represents the level of distortion caused by harmonics.
 The waveform quality of AC produced directly by H-bridge mentioned above would be not as good as we want.

 The issue of waveform quality can be addressed in many ways.
 Capacitors and inductors can be used to filter the waveform.
 If the design includes a transformer, filtering can be applied to the primary or the secondary side of the transformer or to both sides.
 Low-pass filters are applied to allow the fundamental component of the waveform to pass to the output while limiting the passage of the harmonic components.
 If the inverter is designed to provide power at a fixed frequency, a resonant filter can be used.
 For an adjustable frequency inverter, the filter must be tuned to a frequency that is above the maximum fundamental frequency.

 Since most loads contain inductance, feedback rectifiers or antiparallel diodes are often connected across each semiconductor switch to provide a path for the peak inductive load current when the switch is turned off.
 The antiparallel diodes are somewhat similar to the freewheeling diodes used in AC/DC converter circuits.

 Fourier analysis reveals that a waveform, like a square wave, that is anti-symmetrical about the 180 degree point contains only odd harmonics, the 3rd, 5th, 7th, etc. Waveforms that have steps of certain widths and heights can attenuate certain lower harmonics at the expense of amplifying higher harmonics.
-For example, by inserting a zero-voltage step between the positive and negative sections of the square-wave, all of the harmonics that are divisible by three (3rd and 9th, etc.) can be eliminated.
-That leaves only the 5th, 7th, 11th, 13th etc. The required width of the steps is one third of the period for each of the positive and negative steps and one sixth of the period for each of the zero-voltage steps.
+For example, by inserting a zero-voltage step between the positive and negative sections of the square-wave, all of the harmonics that are divisible by three (3rd, 9th, etc.) can be eliminated.
+That leaves only the 5th, 7th, 11th, 13th, etc. The required width of the steps is one third of the period for each of the positive and negative steps and one sixth of the period for each of the zero-voltage steps.